 Premier and Prestige cardholders have the most to gain from opening a Rewards+ Card.
 Keeping in mind that the Prestige isn’t currently accepting new applications, we’ve broken down how to get the most bang for your buck by pairing the Citi Rewards+ and Premier cards.

-Use the Citi Premier on travel (including at gas stations) to utilize the 3 points per dollar categories and use the Rewards+ on basically everything else.
+Use the Citi Premier on travel expenses like gas stations, air travel, and hotels to utilize the 3 points per dollar categories and use the Rewards+ on basically everything else.
 Use the Prestige on air travel, restaurants, hotels and cruise lines.
 Then use the Rewards+ for your other purchases.
 With that unique round-up feature, you can quickly rack up points on small, everyday purchases.
 Once you’re ready to cash out your ThankYou Points, transfer all of your Rewards+ earnings over to your Citi Premier.
 Then use your Citi Premier card to book travel.

 The two best options for redeeming travel are to book through the Citi Travel Portal or transfer points to a travel partner.
 You’ll get 1.25 cents per ThankYou point when you book through Citi (the same redemption rate as the Chase Sapphire Preferred when you book through Chase’s portal), but transfer partners like Singapore KrisFlyer, Avianca LifeMiles, Virgin Atlantic and Etihad Guest can offer even more value for your ThankYou Points.